wp-plugins/fg-joomla-to-wordpress/readme.txt

 = I get the message: "Fatal error: Class 'PDO' not found" =

 * PDO and PDO_MySQL libraries are needed.
-You must enable them in php.ini.
+You must enable them in php.ini on the WordPress host.<br />
+Or on Ubuntu:<br />
+sudo php5enmod pdo<br />
+sudo service apache2 reload

 = I get this error: PHP Fatal error: Undefined class constant 'MYSQL_ATTR_INIT_COMMAND' =

-* You have to enable PDO_MySQL in php.ini.
+* You have to enable PDO_MySQL in php.ini on the WordPress host.
 That means uncomment the line extension=pdo_mysql.so in php.ini

 = Does the migration process modify the Joomla site it migrates from? =